ONLYOFFICE/docspace-api-sdk-csharp/docs/GroupApi.md

 <a id="setgroupmanager"></a>
 # **SetGroupManager**
-> GroupWrapper SetGroupManager (Guid id, SetManagerRequest? setManagerRequest = null)
+> GroupWrapper SetGroupManager (Guid id, SetManagerRequest setManagerRequest)

 Sets a user with the ID specified in the request as a group manager.